mortinso/valorant_handedness/README.md

 </h1>

 ## Problem
-By playing CSGO and now CS2, I got used to changing my handedness mid round in order to better hold angles.
+While playing CSGO and now CS2, I got used to changing my handedness mid round in order to better hold angles.
 In CS2 there's a keybind for this, however in Valorant the only way to change handedness is by manually going through the settings everytime you want to do it.
 I wanted to automate this process to be as fast as I could, while also not breaking the TOS and without getting banned.
 [Demo](https://github.com/mortinso/valorant_handedness/#final-thoughts)

 ## Limitations by Riot
 - Riot Vanguard (Riots anti-cheat) would likely be able to detect a DLL injection